Female Great Crested Newt at Lordship Farm pond

 Multiple Great Crested Newts in survey basket

-Multiple GCN individuals — survey basket, March 2026
+Several GCN females surveying a basket, March 2026

 Females laying eggs on pond plant